RipleyHyena/Snowfall/README.md

 ## Contact

-Whilst I am available primarily on [my server](placeholder), please check the [issues](https://github.com/RipleyHyena/Snowfall/issues) tab on github first if you have any issues.
+Whilst I am available primarily on [Aetherius Modding](placeholder), please check the [issues](https://github.com/RipleyHyena/Snowfall/issues) tab on github first if you have any issues.
 DO NOT DM ME ON DISCORD.
 DO NOT STALK ME ON GITHUB.
-(Yes this was an issue once)

 ## The Animonculory Team
 - Althro - Leader & Head of Development